mtfranchetto/smild/README.md

 `$ smild watch-build`

 Runs the build task every time a dependency change is detected.
 [Watchify](https://github.com/substack/watchify) is used in this case.
+With a nodejs project it uses Nodemon to keep the app rebuilding.

 `$ smild test`